'Priceless' Bonsai Trees Stolen From Museum In Washington State

 They don't know why the thieves did it.
 "It's impossible to understand the motivation, particularly when you get to know the stories of these trees," McCabe says.

-Both trees are relatively young as far as bonsai go, but still have a rich history going back to World War II.
+Both trees are relatively young as far as bonsai go, but still have a rich history going back to the time of World War II.

 The Japanese black pine was grown by Japanese American Juzaburo Furuzawa.
 While he was incarcerated in an internment camp in Topaz, Utah, during World War II, he received Japanese black pine seeds from family members in Japan.
 He started growing trees in tin cans.
 The bonsai at the Pacific Bonsai Museum is possibly the only one of that group to still be alive.